Sumac (pronounced soo-mak) is a versatile yet often overlooked spice that deserves a place in every kitchen.

 What is Sumac?

-The dark purple-red berries are sold dried or ground and have a lovely, nearly purple colour, and an appealing lemon-lime tartness that can be widely used.
+The dark purple-red berries are sold dried or ground and boast a beautiful, almost purple hue along with an appealing lemon-lime tartness that makes them incredibly versatile.

-It is a key ingredient in Zahter, a very popular spice in southern Turkish cooking.
+Sumac is also a key ingredient in zahter, a beloved spice blend in southern Turkish cuisine, showcasing its importance in regional flavours.

 Oven-roasted chicken with sumac and pomegranate molasses